Supply arrangement for temporary help services in the National Capital Region

 9.2 Vendor performance

-In accordance with Article 09 of 2020—General conditions: Supply Arrangement—Goods or Services (latest version available from the SACC Manual at the quarter bid closing date inserted at time of SA issuance), Canada may by written notice to the supplier, suspend or cancel the SA.
+In accordance with Article 09 of 2020—General conditions: Supply Arrangement—Goods or Services (latest version available from the SACC manual at the quarter bid closing date inserted at time of SA issuance), Canada may by written notice to the supplier, suspend or cancel the SA.

 Resulting SA may be subject to the vendor performance management regime, where specific elements of the work will be subject to performance evaluation.
 The supplier may be required to collect, compile and present performance information and the supplier will be evaluated on specific aspects of its performance.